timbarker/Badger.Common/README.md

 // changes the error string to "Whoops" if result is an Error result.MapError(e => "Whoops");

+// returns the result of calling the ok function when Ok, or the error function when Error optional.Match(ok: v => v, error: e => 0);

 // invokes the supplied action if the result is Ok result.WhenOk(s => Console.WriteLine(s));